 ♦ Recent Lectures & Presentations ♦

-♦ Will give keynote address, “James Madison: ‘Father of the Constitution’?” and lead a seminar on James Madison’s political thought for the John Marshall International Center for the Study of Statesmanship, University of Richmond, May 16-18, 2019.
+♦ Will give keynote address, “James Madison: ‘Father of the Constitution’?” for the John Marshall International Center for the Study of Statesmanship, University of Richmond, May 16-18, 2019.

-♦ Part of a roundtable panel discussion, “Madison’s Notes to the Convention: Trusted Historical Source or Fake News?” at annual conference of the American Political Science Association, September 1, 2018.
+♦ Took part in a roundtable panel discussion, “Madison’s Notes to the Convention: Trusted Historical Source or Fake News?” at annual conference of the American Political Science Association, September 1, 2018.

 ♦ Presented paper, “Writing Federalist No. 10 for an Antifederalist Audience,” for the A.V.
 Elliott Conference on Great Books and Ideas, “Federalists and Anti-Federalists,” sponsored by the McDonald Center for America’s Founding Principles at Mercer University, March 26-27, 2018.

 ♦ Presentation, “Are Madison’s Notes Trustworthy?,” part of a Constitution Day panel discussion, “Legacies of Constitutional Interpretation,” at the Center for the Study of Liberal Democracy at the University of Wisconsin-Madison, September 15, 2017.

 ♦ Presented paper, “Madison’s Antislavery Constitution,” at a scholars’ conference at Montpelier, “James Madison and the American Constitution,” May 26-27, 2017.

 ♦ Moderated talk, “Margaret Thatcher and the Leadership Lessons of the Falklands War,” at symposium, “Not for Turning: The Leadership & Legacy of Margaret Thatcher,” sponsored by Jepson School of Leadership Studies, University of Richmond, March 31, 2017.